 Sorayos Prapapan and Lim Tingli in conversation

-Read on for a recap of the Objectifs Film Club session featuring Thai filmmaker Sorayos “Yossy” Prapapan discussing his short film Death of the Sound Man with sound designer, re-recording mixer and foley artist Tingli Lim.
+Read on for a recap of the Objectifs Film Club session featuring Thai filmmaker Sorayos “Yossy” Prapapan discussing his short film Death of the Sound Man with sound designer, re-recording mixer and foley artist Tingli Lim in June 2020.
 The conversation has been slightly paraphrased for clarity and brevity.

 View the trailer for Death of the Sound Man by Sorayos Prapapan, and rent the film from the Objectifs Film Library.

 Tingli: How did you conceive the idea for this film?